gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 and the WebUI, and Teleport Connect.

 When a user performs an admin action, they will be prompted to tap their MFA key.
-Each admin action will require a single unique tap.
+Each admin action will require a single unique tap or OTP code.

 ```console
 $ tctl rm roles/access